simozzer/mutiPie/README.md

 (https://rpi4cluster.com/k3s-network-setting/)

 This step failed first time because the metrics API was not available.Check if you can run <pre>kubectl top nodes</pre>.
 If you can't then reboot the control node and try again.

+## PROBLEMS WITH METRICS SERVER NOT LAUNCHING!!! ##
+The issue I had with the metrics-server was that it was binding to the wong network adapter.
+I was able to fix this by editing '/etc/systemd/system/k3s.service' and adding '--node-ip 10.90.90.98' to the ExecStart.
+Then restart k3s <pre>sudo systemctl daemon-reload && sudo systemctl restart k3s</pre>.
+Since seeing this i'ce added node-ip to the install line.

 <pre>./install_metallb.sh</pre>

 #### Configure MetalLB ####